 Packing Smart: Camera Accessories and Protection

 Bring extra batteries and memory cards, as cold temperatures can drain battery life quickly and opportunities for recharging can be limited.
-Protect your gear from Kilimanjaro's varying climate with weather-sealed bags and silica gel packs to absorb moisture.
+Protect your from Kilimanjaro's varying climate with weather-sealed bags and silica gel packs to absorb moisture.

 Photography Techniques for Capturing Kilimanjaro's Wildlife